add contact to address book

 Doctoral StudentComparative Politics

 Diana focuses on the politics of revenue mobilization in transitional settings, including new states, aspiring states, and conflict/post-conflict states.
 She has conducted research in the Palestinian Territories, and has also spent time in Syria, Lebanon, Turkey, Egypt and Morocco.
-Diana is the founder and graduate student coordinator of the Workshop on Modern Middle East Studies at the University of Michigan.
-She was a 2010-2011 Weiser Center for Emerging Democracies Student Fellow.
+She is a 2014-2015 Jennings Randolph Peace Scholar at the United States Institute of Peace, and was a 2010-2011 Weiser Center for Emerging Democracies Student Fellow.
+Diana is also the founder and graduate student coordinator of the Workshop on Modern Middle East Studies at the University of Michigan.
 Prior to coming to Michigan, Diana was a Research Assistant for the Middle East Youth Initiative at the Brookings Institution.
 Diana graduated from Georgetown University (B.A.
 2006, Magna Cum Laude) where she majored in Government and minored in Arabic and Studio Art.

 5700 Haven Hall505 South State Street